HairongWu/Auto-X-Industry/studio/README.md

 # Auto-X Studio

-Auto-X Studio is based on Label Studio with the following features:
+Auto-X Studio is based on Label Studio and provides full functions to build AI solutions from the start.

-- basic labeling functions of Label Studio (with modifications)
+It has the following features:
-- exchange data with Eclipse Ditto™
+- exchange data with Eclipse Ditto™ or data server
-- device mangement under projects
+- device mangement
-- modify the pre-labeling, fine-tuning and training behaviors
+- full workflow to build models: pre-labeling, labeling manually, fine-tuning/training and deploy
-- import PDFs directly from user interfaces
-- auto-generated label templates
+- built-in solution templates
 - support knowledge graph creation tasks
 - schedule tasks with edge devices or Auto-X Server

 ## Install for local development

-You can run the latest Label Studio version locally without installing the package from pypi.
+You can run the latest Auto-X Studio locally without installing the package.

 ```bash
 # Install all package dependencies